 Llanthony Secunda Priory’s grounds are open all year round.

 From September 2018, our open days will be on the first Sunday of the month, 11 – 3pm.
 The buildings and grounds will be open and volunteers on hand to help you enjoy your visit.
 A guided tour of the site will take place at 2pm.

+Now it says: Llanthony Secunda Priory’s grounds are open all year round.

+Llanthony Secunda Priory is fully open to the public on the first Sunday of each month, from 11am – 3pm.
+Volunteers are on hand to tell you a bit more about the Priory and its history.
+A guided tour of the site takes places at 11.30am.